Get Rid of Visceral Fat.

 1. Increase Your Physical Activity

-Aerobic activities like walking, jogging, and cycling are proven ways to melt visceral fat.
+Aerobic activities like walking, running, and cycling are proven ways to melt visceral fat.

 That shouldn’t surprise you.
 What might surprise you is that simply doing 30 minutes of aerobic activity four times a week may be enough to reduce visceral fat.